‘Warped, twisted and violent’ terrorist assassinated veteran MP, court told

 Ali, seen in the aisle of the church, was then told: “It’s only going to go one way, please drop that knife.”

-The police officers then managed to pin Ali to the floor and arrested him.
+The officers then managed to pin Ali to the floor and arrested him.

 Register for free to continue reading